kswim8/Wit-on-Wellness/README.md

 ## Simplex Algorithm
 As far as algorithmic complexity goes, the most algorithmically complex component of this term project was my **implementation of the simplex algorithm from scratch with no modules**.

-Thanks to my mentor Alex Xie, who suggested this to me, and provided me a [Simplex Algorithm Video][simplex-video] to learn the algorithm in under 10 minutes, I was able to create optimized solutions for linear systems, otherwise known as linear programming.
+Thanks to my mentor **Alex Xie**, who suggested this to me, and provided me a [Simplex Algorithm Video][simplex-video] to learn the algorithm in under 10 minutes, I was able to create optimized solutions for linear systems, otherwise known as linear programming.

 The need for optimization comes in when we want to be able to maximize or minimize a value given linear constraints, such as finding the max calories given a spending limit and cap on fat and protein in my app.